 Rinse the nuts very well until the water runs clear.

-Place the nuts, coconut, the 6 cups of filtered water, dates and sea salt in a blender.
-At this stage I like to let the mixture sit for an hour to allow the coconut and dates to soften.
+Place the nuts, coconut, the 6 cups of filtered water, dates, and sea salt in a blender.
+Let the mixture sit for an hour to allow the coconut and dates to soften.
 This is an optional step but makes blending the milk easier in a conventional blender.

 Blend until very smooth and creamy.
 (This will take a bit longer in a conventional blender).

 Strain the nut milk through a nut milk bag into a clean glass jar.